Mrs. Universe Beauty Pageant Inga Malik

 The worldwide renowned Mrs. Universe Beauty Pageant takes place this year for the 40th time.
-In late August, it will take place in Durban, South Africa and will be received with a wide media coverage, live broadcasting by international TV stations and Austria will be represented by the beautiful, brown haired Inga Malik.
+In late August, it will take place in Durban, South Africa and will be received with a wide media coverage, live broadcasting by international TV stations and Austria will be represented by the beautiful, brown-haired Inga Malik.

 About Inga Malik

-Inga Malik was born in December 1986 in the Ukraine and grew up, having a wonderful childhood, with loving parents and family members.
-She was a very active child and took multiple after-school classes like gymnastics, theater club and ballroom dancing.
+Inga Malik was born in December 1986 in Ukraine and grew up, having a wonderful childhood, with loving parents and family members.
+She was a very active child and took multiple after-school classes like gymnastics, theater club, and ballroom dancing.
 Sport always played a big role in her life.
 After her high school graduation, she applied for law studies at the State National University of Kiev, Ukraine.
 After she finished her master program there, she moved to Austria.
 Her life changed dramatically after she got married.
-Family values became a center of her life.
+Family values became the center of her life.
 Today, she is a mother of two adorable daughters.
 Elisabeth is 3 and Sofiya is 7 years old.
-Nonetheless, she doesn’t stop developing professionally and currently she is continuing her studies at the University of Vienna, Austria.
+Nonetheless, she doesn’t stop developing professionally and currently, she is continuing her studies at the University of Vienna, Austria.

 Inga takes her inspiration from many different things of daily life.
 Whether it is a place, culture, architecture or a meaningful conversation.
 Travelling gives her an incredibly positive emotional charge!
 She spends her leisure time learning foreign languages and doing yoga.
-She considers herself as a socially active person, participates in charity events, endorses sport and healthy lifestyle.
+She considers herself as a socially active person, participates in charity events, endorses sport and a healthy lifestyle.

-Mrs Universe and its social engagement
+Mrs. Universe and its social engagement

 The Mrs. Universe Beauty pageant doesn’t only want to present the most beautiful women with families worldwide.
 This event picks an important social cause each year to focus on.
 Topics, that might be avoided or even ignored by society.
 This year’s social topic is: “STOP DOMESTIC VIOLENCE AGAINST WOMEN”.